raspberrypilearning/jazzy-jumpers/en/step_5.md

 --- /hint ---
 --- /hints ---

-+ Switch to the `jumper` sprite.
++ Switch to the `Jumper` sprite.
 Add some code so that, when this sprite hears the `hide jumper` broadcast, it switches to the blank "none" costume.

 ```blocks
 when I receive [hide jumper v]